jacobrandall/expiring-memory-store/README.md

     go get github.com/skidder/expiring-memory-store/ems

-The Go distribution and [Redigo](https://github.com/garyburd/redigo) (a Go client for Redis) are the only dependencies.
+The Go distribution and [concurrent-map](https://github.com/streamrail/concurrent-map) (a thread-safe map for Go) are the only dependencies.

 Tests